 NET Power Inc. (NPWR) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, May 23, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against NET Power Inc. ("Net Power" or the "Company") (NYSE: NPWR ).
+BENSALEM, Pa., May 28, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against NET Power Inc. ("Net Power" or the "Company") (NYSE: NPWR ).

-IF YOU SUFFERED A LOSS ON YOUR NET POWER INVESTMENTS, CLICK HERE BEFORE JUNE 17, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?